Nefllbata/SpatioChat/README.md

 Official repository for our **ACM MM 2026 Dataset Track** paper:
 **SpatioChat: A 3D Audio Dialogue Benchmark for Evaluating Spatial-Semantic Joint Reasoning**.

-**[Notice for reviewers]** The full dataset, code generation pipeline, and supplementary materials are being organized and will be fully available by the supplemental materials deadline.

 ---

 ## Dataset (Hugging Face)